Ghana’s FDA approves two more coronavirus vaccines

 This brings the total number of approved COVID-19 vaccines for use in Ghana to five (5), a statement by the FDA said on Wednesday, July 28.

-These are “Sputnik V, Covishiled TM, Covid-19 Vaccine Jassen, Moderna (Spikevax, Pfizeer-BioNtech (Comirnaty).”
+These are “Sputnik V, Covishiled TM, Covid-19 Vaccine Jassen, Moderna (Spikevax, Pfizer-BioNtech (Cominaty)."

-“The authority, therefore, wishes to assure the public that all the approved COVDI-189 vaccines have been subjected to rigorous safety parameters and therefore the public are to receive these vaccines without any reservations.”
+“The authority therefore wishes to assure the public that all the approved COVID-19 vaccines have been subjected to rigorous safety parameters and therefore the public are to receive these vaccines without any reservations.”

+- Sputnik V scandal: Agyeman-Manu acted in the interest of Ghanaians - Group

+- Sputnik V saga: 'It's not normal for a minister to sign a contract without thinking' - Prof Azar

 - Read all related articles